Polarization Identities: Introduction

 where $G=\{\pm1, \pm i\}$ is the four element cyclic group of complex fourth roots of unity, and the integral is that of the complex valued function $g\mapsto \norm{x+g y}^2g$ on the compact group $G$ with respect to the Haar measure of $G$, normalized to a probability measure.
 Our generalization of \eqref{eq-pol-classical} (Theorem~\ref{thm-main} below) will replace the field of complex numbers by an associative algebra $\Aa$ over $\rl$ equipped with an involution, the inner product with a general Hermitian form, the group $G$ with a compact multiplicative group of unitary elements of $\Aa$ (where an element of $\Aa$ is unitary if the involution maps it to its inverse).

-Several authors have considered the natural problem of obtaining polarization identities for Hermitian forms over scalars other than $\rl$ or $\cx$.
-In \cite[page 75, Theorem 5]{jamisonthesis} Jamison obtained a polarization identity over the $\rl$-algebra of quaternions (and the nonassociative algebra of octonions).
-In \cite{giarruso} Giarrusso and Romano obtained a polarization identity over Clifford numbers.
-The question has also been studied by Waterhouse (\cite{waterhouse}) from a purely algebraic perspective for involutive algebras over very general commutative rings.
+Several authors have considered the natural problem of obtaining polarization identities for Hermitian forms over scalars other than $\rl$ or $\cx$, and the closely related Jordan-von Neumann theorem in this setting (see, e.g., \cite{kurepa,jamisonthesis,sem, vukman,giarruso, ili1,ili2} etc.).
+The polarization process has also been studied by Waterhouse (\cite{waterhouse}) from a purely algebraic perspective for involutive algebras over very general commutative rings.
 Our results here have interesting intersections with the generalized polarization identities obtained by these authors, but emphasize the role of averaging over a group as a key feature of the polarization process of recovering a Hermitian form from its restriction to the diagonal.
 We also restrict ourselves to algebras over the real numbers $\rl$, first, to take advantage of classical integration theory, and second, because of the application to a generalized Jordan-von Neumann theorem (see Theorem~\ref{thm-jvn} below).
 However, it is clear that ideas and results of this paper make sense over other fields, and it would be interesting to look at such generalizations.